zephyrxo/cmput250lab_marvermette/README.md

 # README #

-Welcome to the compute 250 labs.
+Welcome to the CMPUT 250 labs.
 We will be using bitbucket to store and manage our code.
 Please begin by forking the repository.

 ### What is this repository for? ###